williamdlees/digger/docs/examples/targeted_annotation.rst

 Targeted Annotation
 ===================

-In the examples covered so far, :ref:`digger` has been used to identify as many receptor genes as possible, wide-ranging BLAST searches.
+In the examples covered so far, :ref:`digger` has been used to identify as many receptor genes as possible, using wide-ranging BLAST searches.
 A companion tool, :ref:`dig_sequence`, can be used to identify and annotate the closest match to a single specified sequence.

-As an example of its use, a BLAST search identifies a 100% sequence match to the human receptor gene IGHV1-18*04 at Genbank accession number `KC713938 <https://www.ncbi.nlm.nih.gov/nucleotide/KC713938.1?report%253Dgenbank>`__.
+As an example of its use, an online `BLAST search <https://blast.ncbi.nlm.nih.gov/Blast.cgi>`__ identifies a 100% sequence match to the human receptor gene IGHV1-18*04 at
+Genbank accession number `KC713938 <https://www.ncbi.nlm.nih.gov/nucleotide/KC713938.1?report%253Dgenbank>`__.
 This can be annotated by the ``dig_sequence single`` command:

 .. code-block:: console